-Hi, This is Adriana, the beekeeper from South Mountain Bees.
+Hi, this is Adriana, the beekeeper from South Mountain Bees.

 This is the time of year when people start seeing bucketloads of bees hanging from trees, street signs, and even car windshields.
 So I thought this would be a good time to talk about swarms and try to answer the question: